On the Kawamata-Viehweg vanishing theorem for log Calabi-Yau surfaces in large characteristic: Introduction

+\begin{theo} Let $I\subset [\frac{1}{2},1]\cap \Q$ be a DCC set of rational numbers.
+There exists a positive integer $p(I)\in\Z_{>0}$ depending only on $I$ with the following property: For every log Calabi-Yau surface pair $(X, B)$ over an algebraically closed field of characteristic $p>p(I)$ such that the coefficients of $B$ belong to $I$, the pair $(X, B)$ is log liftable. \end{theo}

 \begin{rem}\, \begin{enumerate} \item Let $I$ be a finite set.
-Cascini-Tanaka-Witaszek \cite[Theorem 1.1]{CTW} proved that there exists a positive integer $p(I)\in\Z_{>0}$ depending only on $I$ with the following property: every log del Pezzo surface $(X,B)$ over an algebraically closed field of characteristic $p>p(I)$ such that the coefficients of $B$ belong to $I$ is log liftable or globally $F$-regular.
-On the other hand, it is not known that if $(X,B)$ is globally $F$-regular, then $(X,B)$ is log liftable.
-(We remark that this is true when $B=0$ by \cite[Theorem 1.3]{BBKW}.)
-For this reason, log liftability of log del Pezzo surfaces is still open (see also \cite[Conjecture 6.20]{KTTWYY1}). \item We refer to \cite[Theorem 1.3]{Kaw3} for the no-boundary case, i.e., log liftability of a normal projective surface. \end{enumerate} \end{rem}
+Cascini, Tanaka, and Witaszek \cite[Theorem 1.1]{CTW} proved the existence of a positive integer $p(I)\in\mathbb{Z}_{>0}$ depending only on $I$ with the following property: For every log del Pezzo surface $(X,B)$ over an algebraically closed field of characteristic $p>p(I)$ such that the coefficients of $B$ belong to $I$, the pair is either log liftable or globally $F$-regular.
+However, it remains unknown whether a globally $F$-regular surface pair $(X,B)$ is log liftable.
+(Note that this is true when $B=0$ by \cite[Theorem 1.3]{BBKW}.)
+As a result, the question of the log liftability of log del Pezzo surface pairs remains open (also see \cite[Conjecture 6.20]{KTTWYY1} for further discussion). \item For the case without boundary, i.e., the log liftability of normal projective surfaces, we refer to \cite[Theorem 1.3]{Kaw3}. \end{enumerate} \end{rem}